kellylino/BlogList/README.md

 - **Node.js**: Server-side runtime.
 - **Express.js**: Backend framework.

+### Cypress Testing

+Cypress is used in this project for end-to-end testing to ensure the application behaves as expected.
+The test suite covers key functionalities such as:

+- **Login and Authentication**: Verifies that users can log in with correct credentials and handles incorrect login attempts.
+- **Blog Creation**: Ensures that users can create new blogs with the required fields and the blog appears correctly on the app.
+- **Like and Remove Blog**: Validates the like functionality and ensures blogs can be removed by the creator.
+- **Remove Button Visibility**: Confirms that the "Remove" button is only visible to the blog creator.
+- **Sorting Blogs by Likes**: Verifies that blogs are correctly ordered based on the number of likes.

 ### Database
 - **MongoDB**: NoSQL database for storing user and blog data.